 The settlement deed was published by Post Office on 5 August 2020 under the Freedom of Information Act and can be found here.
 It included a global payment of £57.75 million, with individual payments for claimants to be decided by their legal representatives.

-On 30 June 2022 Government announced a planned compensation package for GLO claimants and we welcome this action on final, equitable compensation.
+On 30 June 2022 Government announced a planned compensation package for GLO claimants and we welcome this action to ensure fair and final compensation.
 Further more recent information from Government can be found here: Compensation scheme for Group Litigation Order case postmasters - GOV.UK (www.gov.uk)

 Post Office ceased private prosecutions related to Horizon in 2015.
 Appeals of cases in which Post Office acted as prosecutor began in 2020 with referrals by the Criminal Cases Review Commission (CCRC).
 These referrals followed the ‘Horizon Issues’ judgment in the Group Litigation.
 The appeals involve convictions for offences such as false accounting and theft.

-The Post Office’s post-conviction disclosure exercise, by external criminal law specialists Peters & Peters, was established in January 2020.
-Around 4.5 million documents have been examined and thousands of physical and electronic sources have been interrogated to identify and disclose all material which might affect the safety of convictions.
-In addition, Peters & Peters liaised with a number of third parties including Fujitsu Services Limited, Royal Mail Group, the Courts, the CCRC and approximately 50 law firms and agents historically instructed by Post Office to obtain material relevant to the convictions.
+The post-conviction disclosure exercise, by external criminal law specialists Peters & Peters, was established in January 2020.
+More than 60 million documents have been examined and thousands of physical and electronic sources have been interrogated to identify and disclose all material which might affect the safety of convictions.
+In addition, Peters & Peters liaised with a number of third parties including Fujitsu Services Limited, Royal Mail and its parent company International Distribution Services, the Courts, the Criminal Cases Review Commission and approximately 50 law firms and agents historically instructed by Post Office to obtain material relevant to the convictions.

 There is more information about appeals and compensation here.